The Birth of Yoga Straps

-- Cotton D-Ring Strap: The original design comes in five colors and three lengths: 6-foot, 8-foot and 10-foot.
+- Cotton D-Ring Strap: The original design comes in six colors and three lengths: 6-foot, 8-foot and 10-foot.

-- Cotton Cinch Strap: This lightweight strap comes in five colors and three lengths: 6-foot, 8-foot and 10 foot.
+- Cotton Cinch Strap: This lightweight strap comes in six colors and three lengths: 6-foot, 8-foot and 10 foot.

-- Quick Release Strap: This 10-foot strap features a lightweight plastic quick-release buckle.
+- Quick Release Strap: This 10-foot strap comes in three colors and features a lightweight plastic quick-release buckle.

 - India Strap: Imported from India, these 1-inch wide straps are the same straps used at the Iyengar Institute in India.

 As a teacher, I can vouch for the longevity of Hugger Mugger’s straps.
 I still have (and use!) some of Sara’s original straps from 1986 where I teach.
 I’ve also added 8-foot and 10-foot straps to accommodate some of my taller students’ needs.
 My students use all three lengths at various times.